 And then in the "independent view", for larger-scale analysis of resource flows, or for example for lot tracking for public health issues like mad cow disease, different combinations of properties might be needed.

-Substitutability: This defines if any resources of that type can be freely substituted for any other resource of that type when used, consumed, traded, etc. For example, "B9R-1-red DLP resin photopolymer" is probably a substitutable resource type.
+Substitutability: This defines if any resources of that specification or classification can be freely substituted for any other resource of that same specification or classification when used, consumed, traded, etc. For example, "B9R-1-red DLP resin photopolymer" is probably substitutable for another container of the same photopolymer.
 While each resource for a resource classification called "English-Spanish translation" is probably not substitutable because each will be a different document.

 Economic Resources can be inventoried, not inventoried but could be, or it doesn't make sense to think about inventory.

 - Inventoried: You want to keep track of it, its changes in quantity, and how many you have right now.

 - Not inventoried: You could keep track of it, but it isn't worth it.
 This usually happens for quantities of small or hard to measure items that are obtained in bulk, like solder or bolts.
 In this case, you have to look at the actual resource to see if you need more, the data won't tell you.